craigthinman/Data-Science-Repository/README.md

 # Data Science Repository

-A collection of work I've done in python and R throughout my job, spare time, and in university covering important data analysis concepts.
+A collection of work I've done in python and R on the job, during spare time, and in university covering important data analysis concepts.

 ## Directories